1:1 Mentorship + Placement Support

 Beyond a CRUD app — build like an engineer.

-You’ll build 1–2 deep projects that feel production-style: clear architecture, smart tradeoffs, scale patterns, and clean code practices that interviewers respect.
+You’ll build 1–2 deep projects that feel production-style: clear architecture, smart trade-offs, scale patterns, and clean code practices that make your portfolio more credible.

 System design + backend depth — caching, queues, DB design, and realistic workflows.